BilliamsFluster/StockBotWebApp/docs/StockbotTradingPipeline.md

   - Overlay path: `--overlay hmm` wraps the env so PPO acts as a risk/size controller around an HMM/ProbPolicy baseline (`RiskOverlayWrapper` + `HMMEngine`).
   - Direct beliefs path: appending `gamma` to PPO observations from the training payload is planned; the env supports `gamma`, and data prep can produce it; API wiring will follow.

-Artifacts (planned/partial):
+Artifacts:
-- `regime_posteriors.npz`/timeline CSV and state KPIs are planned; current HMM APIs return arrays via `/infer` and training saves model weights via the prob module.
+- Posterior timeline CSV (π_t per state and Viterbi map), transition matrix CSV, and simple per‑state return stats JSON.
+Probability APIs return arrays via `/infer`; when enabled in prep, artifacts are written alongside run data.

 ---